Patagonia & Iguazu Falls

-- A hike through virgin Magellanic forest to a glacial waterfall – a towering wall of ferns and moss, and spectacular viewpoints looking down on the glacier and fjord.
+- A hike through Magellanic forest to a glacial waterfall – a towering wall of ferns and moss, and spectacular viewpoints looking down on the glacier and fjord.
 The walk is demanding — very steep, negligible trail, rough footing — and not for everyone.
 For those who choose to stay onboard, our captain will point the bow towards the beautiful sky blue Garibaldi Glacier so everyone can enjoy the panoramic view from the upper decks.

 CRUISE DAY 4: Thursday, Nov.
 8th

 Agostini Sound – Águila Glacier – Cóndor Glacier

 - Early in the morning, we will sail through the Cockburn Channel and enter Agostini Sound. – From there it is possible to see the glaciers that descend from the middle of the Darwin Mountain Range — some of them reaching the water.